dwp/govuk-casa/docs/plan.md

 When `ticked` is `false` the traversal sequence will be: `a <--> c`

-**NOTE:** When you define a cutom route condition, CASA will still perform its own checks before running your condition (specifically, that the "source" waypoint has passed validation).
+**NOTE:** When you define a custom route condition, CASA will still perform its own checks before running your condition (specifically, that the "source" waypoint has passed validation).
 You can override this behaviour by toggling the `validateBeforeRouteCondition` flag when creating a Plan, e.g:

 ```javascript
 const plan = new Plan({